What is a Bid Proposal?

-The construction Bid Form will be signed by the Contractor who is submitting the Bid.
-You do not need witnesses to the signing nor do you need to have the signatures notarized.
-You may want to use our e-sign services which enable both parties to sign the agreement electronically without the need for each party to sign a printed out agreement.
+The Bid Proposal will be signed by the contractor or business who is submitting the bid.
+You do not need witnesses to the signing, nor do you need to have the signatures notarized.
+You may want to use RocketSign®, which enables both parties to sign the agreement electronically without the need for each party to sign a printed out agreement.

-If you're using a Bid Form, chances are you might need one of the following:
+If you're using a Bid Proposal, chances are you might also need one or more of the following: